RyanFleck/aoc24/README.md

-# Advent of Code 2024 in Clojure!
+# Advent of Code 2024

-A Clojure library designed to ... well, that part is up to you.
+This year I am taking on the challenges in **Clojure**.

-Add a `profiles.clj` file with one line:
+To use, add a `profiles.clj` file with the following data:

 ```clojure
 {:dev {:env {:aoc-session "53616c7... "}}}
 ```

-## Usage

-FIXME

 ## License

-Copyright © 2024 FIXME
+Copyright © 2024 Ryan Fleck

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at